 Key to Responding to climate

-- Analyze the environment and climatic factors of the region to adapt to it.
+- Analyze and consider the environment and climate factors of the region.

 - The massing, typology and performance of the building envelope should be adapted to the local climate and sun exposure.